brod4910/LanguageTranslation/README.md

 ## Rough idea

 The idea is that we train the first neural network to encode the input sentence, but take the sentence word by word until we have a fully encoded sentence.
-Next take the encoded sentence to feed into the next RNN that is trained to translate from the encoded sentence to decode the sentence into spanish.
+Next take the encoded sentence to feed into the next RNN that is trained to translate from the encoded sentence to decode the sentence into spanish and vice versa.

 # Frameworks